robinsalehjan/pop-choice/README.md

 - `node.js` >= 16
 - `npm` >= 8
 - A CloudFlare account with Workers and Pages enabled
-- A Supabase account with Vector extension enabled
+- A Supabase account with PGVector extension enabled
 - An OpenAI API key

 ### Running the Frontend Locally